 These medicines come in two forms: long-acting and short-acting.
 The long-acting form is used every day to control chronic asthma.
 The short-acting form is used to treat asthma attacks.

 Long-acting bronchodilators should never be used to treat asthma attacks.
+They are always used with an inhaled corticosteroid medicine.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.